waismanfb/Peptide-Classifier/README.md

 - `main.ipynb`: This is the main script that orchestrates the loading of data, preprocessing, training models, evaluating performance, and displaying results.

+- `data.csv`: This is the dataset used in the project.
+It contains features and labels for training and testing the machine learning models.

+## Data

+The data used in this project is stored in `data.csv`.
+This file contains several features that are used to predict the target variable.
+The data has been preprocessed and split into training and testing sets within the `main.ipynb` script.

 ## Functions

 - `build_model_pipeline(model)`: Constructs a machine learning pipeline that includes preprocessing steps and the specified model.